stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 workmanship.
 One side, so far as I could see, had borne an exquisitely modelled serpent design;
 whilst the other side had depicted a kind of octopus or other tentacled monster.
 There were some half-effaced hieroglyphs, too, of a kind which no archaeologist could identify or even place conjecturally.
-With Grey Eagle&rsquo;s permission I later had expert historians, anthropologists, geologists, and chemists pass carefully upon the disc, but from them I obtained only a chorus of bafflement.
+With Grey Eagle's permission I later had expert historians, anthropologists, geologists, and chemists pass carefully upon the disc, but from them I obtained only a chorus of bafflement.
 It defied either classification or analysis.
 The chemists called it an amalgam of unknown metallic elements of heavy atomic weight, and one geologist suggested that the substance